Chat with us on WhatsApp

 Are there alternative hair loss treatment options?

-A hair transplant for alopecia (androgenetic) affecting the crown is a permanent solution and one of the most common hair transplants at our clinic, but the vertex region has also been known to respond well to medications such as Minoxidil and Finasteride.
-These hair loss medications can effectively prevent future hair loss and promote hair growth.
-They often yield better results for those with androgenetic alopecia experiencing crown hair loss compared to individuals with a receding hairline.
+A hair transplant for alopecia (androgenetic) affecting the crown is a permanent solution and one of the most common hair transplants at our clinic.
+However, the vertex region has also responded well to medications such as minoxidil and finasteride.

 Dr Bonaros: Cutting Edge Crown Hair Transplant in Glasgow

-Dr Epameinondas Bonaros is a trusted FUE hair transplant specialist in Glasgow who is committed to providing honest, responsible, and ethical advice tailored to each patient’s unique needs.
+Dr Epameinondas Bonaros is a trusted FUE hair transplant specialist in Glasgow who is committed to providing honest, responsible and ethical advice tailored to each patient’s unique needs.
 This patient-centric approach is guided by trust and integrity to ensure your well-being is our top priority.

 Dr Epameinondas Bonaros hair transplant surgeon in Glasgow, Scotland